scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 Congratulations, hero!
 You’ve learned how to:

 - Sign up for Grafana Cloud.
-- Enable a plugin and set up a datasource.
+- Enable a plugin and set up a data source.
 - Import and customize a dashboard.
 - Use the National Weather Service API to pull in live data.